ouardaw/quantum-vs-classical-supernova-classification/README.md

 A New Obsession Emerges

-In recent years, I became equally fascinated by quantum computing—not as a buzzword, but as a fundamentally new computational paradigm with real (but constrained) potential.
-After 10+ years in product management, I wanted to deepen my hands-on technical understanding of emerging technologies, not just their strategic implications.
+In recent years, I became equally fascinated by quantum computing—not as a buzzword, but as a fundamentally new computational paradigm with real (and very specific) potential.
+After more than 10 years in product management, I wanted to deepen my hands-on technical understanding of emerging technologies, not just their strategic implications.

 I completed IBM’s Basics of Quantum Information certification, strengthened my machine-learning foundations, and decided to combine these skills with my lifelong interest in astrophysics.

 The Real-World Context

-Modern astronomical surveys generate data at extraordinary scale:
+Modern astronomical surveys operate at extreme scale:
 	•	Zwicky Transient Facility (ZTF): ~10,000 alerts per night
 	•	ALeRCE & ANTARES: Production ML systems using Random Forests, gradient boosting, and deep learning
 	•	Vera Rubin Observatory (LSST): Expected to generate ~10 million alerts per night
-	•	PLAsTiCC Challenge: Designed by LSST scientists to benchmark ML approaches for this scale
+	•	PLAsTiCC Challenge: Created by LSST scientists to benchmark ML approaches at this scale

 Classical ML already works extremely well here.
 This project does not attempt to outperform professional astronomy pipelines.

+⸻

-The Research Question
+❓ The Research Question

 Instead, I asked a more fundamental question:

 Given that classical ML works well for astronomical transient classification, what would it take for quantum ML to be competitive?

 This is a technology-fit evaluation, not an astronomy optimization task.
 I used real PLAsTiCC data as a realistic testbed to understand where near-term quantum ML helps — and where it does not.

 ⸻

 🧪 Methodology Overview

 I implemented parallel, production-quality pipelines:
-	•	Classical ML: Logistic Regression, Random Forest, CatBoost, and a soft-voting ensemble
+	•	Classical ML
+	•	Logistic Regression
+	•	Random Forest
+	•	CatBoost
+	•	Soft-voting ensemble
+	•	Quantum ML
-	•	Quantum ML: A 3-qubit variational quantum classifier (EstimatorQNN, Qiskit)
+	•	3-qubit variational quantum classifier
+	•	Qiskit EstimatorQNN
+	•	COBYLA optimizer

-Both approaches were trained and evaluated on the same dataset, with consistent splits and metrics.
+Both approaches were trained and evaluated on the same dataset, using consistent splits and metrics.

 ⸻